 - Moderate levels of easily digestible carbohydrates are best for energy and weight maintenance.

-- High-quality proteins such as chicken, egg or fish.
+- High-quality proteins such as chicken, egg, or fish.

 - The best carbs for sensitive stomachs are rice, brown rice, brewer’s rice, whole-grain oats, and pearled barley.

 - High fiber levels (soluble and insoluble) help the gut maintain its best function.
-Good sources of fiber in dog food include: dried beet pulp, whole grains, flaxseeds.
+Good sources of fiber in dog food include: dried beet pulp, whole grains, and flaxseeds.

 - These are special types of carbohydrates that help to support healthy gut microflora.